Building on the Command Line

 $ cd ~/tests/hello/

-$ edit helloworld.cpp
+$ edit hello.cpp

 Now type the following into your editor, and save the file: